saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

     - lab_pillar
 ```

-To start the proxy minion as a daemon, we issue the following command:
+Next, we start start the proxy minion as a daemon.
+To this end, we issue the following command:

 ```
 salt-proxy -d --proxyid=dar01-dal05-lab03